 Momentum trading isn’t a secret society, and it certainly isn’t comfortable.
 I used to think buying a stock making new 52-week highs was financial suicide.
 Honestly, it goes against every instinct we have as humans trying to find a bargain at the grocery store.
 But the math doesn’t lie.
-The momentum factor is a documented anomaly, and Mark Minervini is one of the few operators who built a mechanical framework to actually harvest it in the wild.
-This isn’t about gut feelings or predicting the future.
-It’s about structural plumbing, capital efficiency, and recognizing when institutional money is accumulating an asset.
-It’s a different animal when you actually try to execute it, especially when you factor in the brutal reality of bid-ask spreads and tax drag.
-In this breakdown, I’m pulling apart Minervini’s mechanics to see how he manages the chaos of price expansion.
+The momentum factor is a documented structural anomaly, and Mark Minervini is one of the few operators who built a clean, mechanical framework to actually harvest it in the wild.
+This isn’t about gut feelings or predicting macro shifts.
+It’s about technical plumbing, capital efficiency, and recognizing when concentrated institutional money is actively accumulating an asset.
+It’s a different animal when you try to execute it yourself, especially when you factor in the brutal reality of bid-ask spreads, execution slippage, and tax drag.
+To my eyes, managing the chaos of price expansion requires a total surrender to rules-based parameters.

 Mark Minervini: A Titan in Momentum Trading

 In the quantitative and active trading space, Mark Minervini is a known variable.
-As a multi-time U.S. Investing Champion (famously securing victories decades apart in 1997 and 2021), his audited track record is what sets him apart from the noise of financial entertainment.
+As a multi-time U.S. Investing Champion (famously securing victories decades apart in 1997 and 2021), his audited track record is what sets him apart from the ambient noise of financial entertainment.
 Minervini’s approach is strictly systematic.
-He doesn’t buy a stock because he likes the CEO’s vision; he buys it because the price and volume footprint dictate that buyers are overwhelming sellers.
-He treats trading like a probability matrix, knowing exactly what his historical win rate and average gain-to-loss ratio are at any given moment.
+He doesn’t buy an equity because he likes the CEO’s long-term vision or structural narrative; he buys it because the price and volume footprint dictate that aggressive buyers are overwhelming motivated sellers.
+He treats portfolio allocation like a cold probability matrix, tracking how his historical win rate balances against his average gain-to-loss ratio to ensure the underlying math stays heavily in his favor.

 The Significance of Momentum Trading

 Momentum trading forces you to accept that what is going up tends to keep going up, at least for a statistically significant window.
-Unlike traditional fundamental approaches, which focuses on undervalued stocks and waiting years for the market to agree with you, momentum requires immediate confirmation.
+Unlike traditional fundamental approaches, which focuses on undervalued stocks and waiting years for the market to realize its pricing error, momentum requires immediate confirmation.
 You are paying a premium for proof.
 This strategy is intensely demanding because momentum is a high-turnover, high-friction factor.
-To my eyes, the lived experience of momentum is mostly a series of small, frustrating losses punctuated by a few massive, portfolio-making outliers.
+To my eyes, the lived experience of running a momentum framework is mostly a series of small, frustrating losses punctuated by a few massive, portfolio-making outliers that skew the distribution curve.

 Here is where things get uncomfortable: the tax drag.
-Executing a high-turnover momentum strategy in a standard taxable account will absolutely torch your after-tax compounding due to short-term capital gains.
-If you are going to run this system, doing it inside a tax-sheltered account (like a TFSA in Canada or an IRA in the US) is practically a structural requirement to preserve the mathematical edge.
-Let’s strip away the mythology and look at the actual gears of this system.
+Executing a high-turnover momentum strategy in a standard taxable account can absolutely torch your after-tax compounding due to short-term capital gains tax realizations.
+Academic research on retail trading friction indicates that high turnover can add significant performance drag, which some models estimate can eat 200+ bps of your return annually in non-registered accounts.
+If I were to run this system, utilizing a tax-sheltered account (like a TFSA in Canada or an IRA in the US) feels like a structural requirement to preserve the mathematical edge.
+Let’s strip away the trading mythology and examine the actual gears of this layout.
 Whether you are a systematic trader or a novice looking to enhance your trading skills, analyzing how Minervini controls drawdowns while maximizing upside variance offers a masterclass in portfolio defense.
+The question is always about tracking error patience.

 Who is Mark Minervini?